2022-23 President's Ambassadors

 Bluffton was a place that made me feel like I would be successful there.
 I like being part of the reason someone chooses to come to Bluffton.
 I have a lot of great experiences to share.

-Social Work and Psychology major from Pickerington, Ohio
+Nutrition and Dietetics major from Bluffton, Ohio

 Caitlyn Renner ’23